May Mandelbaum Edel: Professional career

 Edel started teaching anthropology at Brooklyn College in 1941.
 She taught many evening classes for teachers and for other students that worked during the day.
-Unfortunately, Edel was blacklisted and prevented from continuing to teach at Brooklyn College because of her political activism.
-She was an active member of the New York section of the Committee on Anthropology and World Affairs, and as Bunzel noted, “believed that anthropologists had a role and a responsibility in finding ways to peace and fulfillment."
+Edel was blacklisted and prevented from continuing to teach at Brooklyn College because of her political activism.
+She was an active member of the New York section of the Committee on Anthropology and World Affairs, and as Bunzel noted, "believed that anthropologists had a role and a responsibility in finding ways to peace and fulfillment."
 In a review of her book The Chiga of Uganda, P.T.W.
-Baxter notes that “she was traditionally trained but alert to contemporary intellectual issues” and actively involved in contemporary events.
+Baxter notes that "she was traditionally trained but alert to contemporary intellectual issues" and actively involved in contemporary events.

 After Edel left teaching in 1941, she had her first child, Matthew Edel.
 Her second child, Deborah Edel, was born in 1944.
 Although Edel did not return to teaching anthropology until 1956, she published her research related to the Kiga people in Uganda for young people, mentioned below, and lectured in high schools throughout New York City.
 She lectured on topics beyond anthropology, including education.
 Also during her stint away from teaching at universities, Edel also conducted fieldwork in Brownsville, New York, a Jewish neighborhood in Brooklyn in 1947.

 Edel's publications also reached younger audiences, including two children's books, The Story of People and The Story of Our Ancestors.
 The Story of People (1953) describes many different groups of people as an introduction into the science of anthropology.
 The Story of Our Ancestors (1955) was released two years after her first book.
-In an obituary published in the American Anthropologist, anthropologist Ruth Bunzel stated that Edel “reached out beyond the walls of academia to those in whose hands the future lay – to the young, whose minds were not yet closed to new orientations."
+In an obituary published in the American Anthropologist, anthropologist Ruth Bunzel stated that Edel "reached out beyond the walls of academia to those in whose hands the future lay – to the young, whose minds were not yet closed to new orientations."

 Edel began teaching again in 1956 at the New School for Social Research, again often teaching evening classes.
-Unlike her previous teaching at Brooklyn College, her seminars related to African studies focused on “third world” nations and the responsibilities of anthropologists related to the developing countries that they study.
+Unlike her previous teaching at Brooklyn College, her seminars related to African studies focused on "third world" nations and the responsibilities of anthropologists related to the developing countries that they study.
 In 1960, Edel founded the Anthropology Department at Newark College of Arts and Sciences at Rutgers University.
 Edel also began teaching at the same time as an assistant professor of anthropology at Rutgers and remained in the position until 1964.
 After Edel's death, a fund was established in hers name at Rutgers University to further the field of anthropology.